awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

 ## Step 2: Run Shell Scripts<a name="walkthrough-cli-run-scripts"></a>

-Using Run Command and the AWS\-RunShellScript document, you can execute any command or script on an EC2 instance as if you were logged on locally\.
+Using Run Command and the AWS\-RunShellScript document, you can run any command or script on an EC2 instance as if you were logged on locally\.

 **To view the description and available parameters**
 + Use the following command to view a description of the Systems Manager JSON document\.